programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

     print("%s is not in your model vocabulary" % word)
 ```

-Now, let's walk through each of these function calls below.
+word2vec has a number of powerful built-in functions which allow us to ask the model questions about how it understands the provided text.
+Let's walk through each of these function calls below.

-One important thing to remember is that the results you get from each of these function calls do not reflect words that are _definitionally_ similar, but rather words that are used in the same _contexts_.
-This is an important distinction to keep in mind, because while some of the words you'll get in your results are likely to have similar meanings, your model may have a few words that seem confusing.
-Word2vec embeddings guess the context of a word based on the words that often appear around it.
-Having a weird word appear in your results does not indicate necessarily that something is wrong with your model or corpus, but rather may reflect that those words are used in the same way in your corpus.
+One important thing to remember is that the results you get from each of these function calls do not reflect words that have similar definitions, but rather words that are used in the same contexts.
+While some of the words you'll get in your results are likely to have similar meanings, your model may output a few strange or confusing words.
+This does not necessarily indicate that something is wrong with your model or corpus, but may reflect instead that these very different words are used in similar ways in your corpus.
 It always helps to go back to your corpus and get a better sense of how the language is actually used in your texts.

+`most_similar`

-**Most_similar** -- this function allows you to retrieve words that are similar to your chosen word.
-In this case, we are asking for the top ten words in our corpus that are closest to the word "milk."
-If you want a longer list, change the number assigned to `topn` to the number of items you want in your list.
-The code below will return the ten words with the highest cosine similarities to the word "milk" (or whatever other query term you supply).
-The higher the cosine similarity, the "closer" the words are to your query term in vector space (remember that closeness in vector space means that words are used in the same kinds of contexts).
+This function allows you to retrieve words that are similar to your chosen word.
+In this case, we are asking for the top ten words in our corpus that are closest to the word _milk_.
+If you want a longer list, change the number assigned for `topn` to the desired number.
+The code below will return the ten words with the highest cosine similarities to the word _milk_ (or whatever other query term you supply).
+The higher the cosine similarity, the 'closer' the words are to your query term in vector space (remember that closeness in vector space means that words are used in the same kinds of contexts).

 ```
 # returns a list with the top ten words used in similar contexts to the word "milk"
 model.wv.most_similar('milk', topn=10)
 ```

-You can also provide the 'most_similar' function with more specific information about your word(s) of interest.
-In the code block below, you'll notice that one word (“recipe”) is tied to the positive parameter and the other (“milk”) is associated with negative.
-This call to 'most_similar' will return a list of words that are most contextually similar to "recipe," but not the word "milk."
+You can also provide the `most_similar` function with more specific information about your word(s) of interest.
+In the code block below, you'll notice that one word (_recipe_) is tied to the positive parameter and the other (_milk_) is associated with negative.
+This call to `most_similar` will return a list of words that are most contextually similar to _recipe_, but not the word _milk_.

 ```
 # returns the top ten most similar words to "recipe" that are dissimilar from "milk"
 model.wv.most_similar(positive = ["recipe"], negative=["milk"], topn=10)
 ```

-You can also include more than one word in the positive parameter like below:
+You can also include more than one word in the positive parameter, as shown below:

 ```
 # returns the top ten most similar words to both "recipe" and "milk"
 model.wv.most_similar(positive = ["recipe", "milk"], topn=10)
 ```

+`similarity`

-**Similarity** -- this function will return a cosine similarity score for the two words you provide it; the higher the cosine similarity, the more similar those words are.
+This function will return a cosine similarity score for the two words you provide it.
+The higher the cosine similarity, the more similar those words are.

 ```
 # returns a cosine similarity score for the two words you provide
 model.wv.similarity("milk", "cream")
 ```

+`predict_output_word`

-**Predict_output_word** -- this function will predict the next word likely to appear in a set of context words with the other words you provide.
+This function will predict the word most likely to appear from a set of context words, depending on the choice of words provided.
 This function works by inferring the vector of an unseen word.

 ```
 # returns a prediction for the other words in a sentence containing the words "flour," "eggs," and "cream"